paulloy/whiskey_herald_msp3/README.md

 Bopotstrap grid classes were acquired from [Bootstrap Grid System](https://getbootstrap.com/docs/4.0/layout/grid/) Bootstrap .btn classes were acquired from [Bootstrap Buttons](https://getbootstrap.com/docs/4.0/components/buttons/#button-tags)
 Bootstrap .alert classes were acquired from [Bootstrap Alerts](https://getbootstrap.com/docs/4.0/components/alerts/)

+The image at the top of this README was produced on [Am I Responsive?](http://ami.responsivedesign.is/)

 ## Acknowledgements